Exploring the Majestic Trails of Rocky Mountain National Park, Colorado

 Alberta Falls

-Alberta Falls is one of the easy, popular things to do in Rocky Mountain National Park.
+Alberta Falls is one of the easiest and most popular things to do in Rocky Mountain National Park.
 Many people consider it the most beautiful waterfall in the park.
 The hike is about two miles out and back, with a slight elevation gain of 230 feet.
 It is an easy trail and will take about an hour to hike.

 To access the trail, hikers must use the Glacier Gorge Junction Trailhead.
-The hike is relatively easy but follows uneven terrain and is rocky, so take caution with small children and older folks.
+The hike is relatively easy but involves uneven, rocky terrain, so take caution with small children and older folks.
 The Alberta Falls Trail, like many other hikes in Rocky Mountain National Park, follows a creek (in this case, Glacier Creek).

 If you are a waterfall lover like me, add this to your list of things to do at Rocky Mountain National Park!